Myth 1: Find your air conditioning technician on Craigslist.

 Myth 6: It will cost more to turn your thermostat up while you’re not at home.

-Over time, it will increase your bills to leave the thermostat at a colder temperature all through the day than to raise it 10 degrees while you’re away.
-It usually will not take an excessive amount of more energy to get your home cooled down once you enter, depending on the home.
+Over time, it will increase your bills to leave the thermostat at a colder temperature all through the day than to increase it 10 degrees while you’re away.
+It usually will not require an excessive amount of more energy to get your home cooled down once you enter, depending on the home.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

 Myth 10: It’s acceptable to swap out your air filter annually.